dinhvanhieu18/dev-setup/README.md

 ## Install lazygit
 > brew install lazygit

-## Clone thisrepo and copy some config
+## Clone thisrepo and copy some config (or symlink to sync config from repo)
 - .config/nvim
 - .config/git
 - .config/lazygit